null-channel/classes/kubernetes/intro/part-2/lesson-16.md

- Lesson 16: Persistent Storage - The Storage Class What a storage class is
+Lesson 16: Persistent storage - The basics
-How it works
-Lab on using a storage class to allocate storage in the cloud
+How to mount storage into pods
+What is a PV and PVC at a high level
+How to attach storage to a pod